 How to charge an extra-guest fee on Airbnb.

-A six-person reservation that arrives with nine is one of the most common — and most unbillable — losses a host absorbs.
-Here is how the fee actually gets collected, a paste-ready block for your listing, and the one step that turns a stated fee into a charged one.
+A six-person reservation that arrives with nine is one of the most common, and most unbillable, losses a host absorbs.
+Here is how the fee actually gets documented, a paste-ready block for your listing, and the one step that turns a stated fee into an acknowledged one.

 OCCUPANCY & EXTRA-GUEST FEE